TheRealSmithLab/ECSFinder/README.md

 Following this, RNAalifold calculates the minimal free energy and pseudo-energy of the predicted structures, providing insights into their stability.
 R-scape is then used to evaluate the statistical significance of helices within the RNA structures, identifying significant base pairs that further validate the findings.

-To enhance prediction accuracy, ECSFinder integrates a Generalized Linear Model (GLM) that predicts the likelihood of the identified RNA structures being true positives or false positives.
-This model considers features such as E-value, the number of significant base pairs, minimal free energy, pseudo-energy, and sequence conservation (MPI).
+To enhance prediction accuracy, ECSFinder integrates a random forest model that predicts the likelihood of the identified RNA structures being true positives or false positives.
+This model considers the following features: E-value, the number of significant base pairs, minimal free energy, pseudo-energy, sequence conservation (MPI), standard deviation, the average MFE from null background from SISSIz and the Z-score.

 The result is a robust framework that not only identifies but also validates conserved RNA structures across multiple sequence alignments, providing output that can be visualized and further analyzed using genome browsers and other bioinformatics tools.